GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+Version 0.2.2: Fixed misleading use of package-scoped method in the example/test.
+Thank you @wienczny

 Version 0.2.1: Built with JDK 1.6.0_45 to ensure backward compatibility (Maven 3 wouldn't run with 1.5.0_22).
 Made a few classes private and updated the JavaDocs.
+Thank you @peterdietz

 Version 0.2: Added true table builder classes, a cascade of styles from Document to LogicalPage to Renderable/Cell/Table, etc.
 Tables have Parts (which you probably will define as a head and body with appropriate styles and column widths).